-657. GAAP Plus maximises the use of audited, consolidated financial reporting, systems and processes including generally accepted accounting principles as promulgated by the International Accounting Standards Board (IASB) and other jurisdictional standard setters.
-Adjustments made to the GAAP financials are for prudential purposes and impact the most significant and material items on the balance sheet.

-658. GAAP Plus is closely tied to jurisdictional accounting rules, some of which are currently being revised (eg IFRS and U.S. GAAP).
+- 662. GAAP Plus maximises the use of audited, consolidated financial reporting, systems and processes including generally accepted accounting principles as promulgated by the International Accounting Standards Board (IASB) and other jurisdictional standard setters.
+Adjustments made to the GAAP financials are for prudential purposes and impact the most significant and material items on the balance sheet. - 663.
+GAAP Plus is closely tied to jurisdictional accounting rules, some of which are currently being revised (eg IFRS and U.S. GAAP).
 These revisions will promote further convergence in valuation.
 However, the timing of new rules will require development of GAAP Plus to continue beyond 2020.
 Additionally, Chinese GAAP Plus is still being developed as it was only included in Field Testing for one year.
 As such, GAAP Plus (for IFRS, U.S. GAAP and China) will continue development and field testing into the monitoring period.
-Japanese GAAP will maintain the original five-year monitoring period, along with the reference ICS, beginning in 2020.
+Japanese GAAP will maintain the original five-year monitoring period, along with the reference ICS, beginning in 2020. - 664.
+For the 2022 ICS data collection, the US GAAP/SAP and Chinese C-ROSS GAAP Plus approaches will join Japanese GAAP Plus to be included in the monitoring period.
+The ICS Level 1 and Level 2 documents will be updated to reflect this after the current 2022 ICS data collection is completed.
+The specifications for the US GAAP/SAP and Chinese C-ROSS GAAP Plus approaches are unchanged from the prior year.
+Therefore, only the location of the specifications within the document will need to be revised.
+Volunteer Groups can continue to follow the specifications for their relevant GAAP Plus approach as in the prior year. - 665.
+As the US GAAP/SAP and Chinese C-ROSS GAAP Plus approaches are included in the monitoring period in 2022, it is expected that GAAP Plus results will be discussed in supervisory colleges and included in the annual reporting packages and questionnaires that are provided to group-wide supervisors.